syncfusion-content/asp.netwebforms-docs/aspnet/TreeView/Getting-Started.md

     {% endhighlight %}

-N>** Note : In remote data source, [ej.DataManager](http://helpjs.syncfusion.com/js/api/ejdatamanager# "") is used to process the data from services and the value has been assigned to DataSource.**
+N>**In remote data source, [ej.DataManager](http://helpjs.syncfusion.com/js/api/ejdatamanager#) is used to process the data from services and the value has been assigned to DataSource.**

 ## Create Instance for TreeView

 You can create an instance for existing TreeView in following ways.
-Once a reference has been established, you can use the [API’s](http://help.syncfusion.com/js/api/ejtreeview# "") of TreeView to control its behavior.
+Once a reference has been established, you can use the [API’s](http://help.syncfusion.com/js/api/ejtreeview#) of TreeView to control its behavior.

-    {% highlight javascript %}
+    {% highlight html %}

     <script type="text/javascript">
         //Specify this after your TreeView creation